Aashish1Sood/big-data-project1/ReadMe.txt

+#Analysis of UFO Sightings Data
-There are 5 major sub-folders in the Assignment.
+There are 5 major sub-folders in this repository.
 One for each of the 3 datasets, one for the airport and one for tika-similarity computation for all the joined features of 4 datasets.
 Each folder for dataset contains the python scripts to extract the features, the input data required to process the data and its resulting output.
 The tika_similarity folder contains python scripts for computing EditDistance similarity, cosine similarity and jaccard similarity for the features present in joined dataset.

 The main input file containing the ufo data is :- ufo_awesome.json